Manage Intelligent Capture

 Step 8

-Use the Client Location dashlet to view the a floor map with the following information:
+Use the Client Location dashlet to view the a floor map with this information:

 • The location of the client and APs on the floor.